finos/open-source-readiness/docs/osr-resources/InnerSource.md

       <p>Unfortunately there is no similar set of licenses for
         InnerSource for companies to easily adopt.</p>
       <p>They need to spend money to define an unproven license for
-        their inner source products, and it might be a struggle to defend their IP in the first court case.</p>
+        their InnerSource products, and it might be a struggle to defend their IP in the first court case.</p>
       <p>There is confusion between employees and vendors on the
-        difference between InnerSource and open source and what is permissive use due to lack of popular licenses.</p>
+        difference between InnerSource and Open Source and what is permissive use due to lack of popular licenses.</p>
       <p>This ambiguity can result in breaches if people mistake
-        InnerSource for open source in financial institutions</p>
+        InnerSource for Open Source in financial institutions</p>
     </div>
   </div>
   <div class="slide slide--bordered">